cisagov/ScubaGear/baselines/teams.md

 Agencies SHOULD only allow installation of third-party apps approved by the agency.

 <!--Policy: MS.TEAMS.5.2v1; Criticality: SHOULD -->
 - _Rationale:_ Allowing Teams integration with third-party apps can expose the agency to potential vulnerabilities present in an app not managed by the agency.
-By only allowing specific apps approved by the agency and blocking all others, the agency will limit its exposure to third-party app vulnerabilities.
+By allowing only specific apps approved by the agency and blocking all others, the agency can limit its exposure to third-party app vulnerabilities.
 - _Last modified:_ July 2023
 - _Note:_ This policy applies to the Global (Org-wide default) policy, all custom policies if they exist, and the org-wide settings.
 Custom policies MAY be created to allow more flexibility for specific users.
 Third-party apps are not available in GCC, GCC High, or DoD regions.